Oyvindkg/swiftydb/README.md

 ### <a name="migratingObjects">Migration</a>

 If Swifty detects that the properties of a type does not match those stored in the database, it will try to initiate a migration.
-Fot a Storable type to be migratable, you must implement the `Migratable` protocol.
+For a Storable type to be migratable, you must implement the `Migratable` protocol.

 `migrate(..)` instructs Swifty how to map the existing data to the updated properties.
 Currently, it supports adding, removing, renaming, and changing type.